SquareGPS/navixy-api/docs/panel-api/resources/user/mfa/settings.md

 #### errors

-* 201 – Not found in the database - if specified user does not exist or belongs to different dealer.
+* 201 – Not found in the database — if the specified user does not exist or belongs to a different dealer.

 ### read default